egorc74/longrangefloodsensor/README.md

 Communication between the two boards is handled via LoRa SX1278.
 The measurement device (firmware: sensorunit.cpp) is powered by a solar panel with a battery, so it needs to be power-efficient.
 To achieve this, I use the ESP32’s built-in deep sleep mode.

-The transmitting module is powered via USB and communicates with the server using HTTP.
+The transmitting (loratest.cpp) module is powered via USB and communicates with the server using HTTP.
 The server side of the project runs on a Django + React (Vite) stack and is kept in a private repository for security reasons.

 To-Do List:
 1)Encrypt LoRa messages